tensorflow/model-analysis/g3doc/metrics.md

 ### Multi-class/Multi-label Aggregate Metrics

-Multi-class/multi-label metrics can be aggregated to produce a single aggregated value for a binary classification metric.
+Multi-class/multi-label metrics can be aggregated to produce a single aggregated value for a binary classification metric by using `tfma.AggregationOptions`.

+Note that aggregation settings are independent of binarization settings so you can use both `tfma.AggregationOptions` and `tfma.BinarizationOptions` at the same time.

 #### Micro Average

-Micro averaging can be performed either independently or as part of a binarization of metrics by using the `micro_average` option within `tfma.AggregationOptions`.
+Micro averaging can be performed by using the `micro_average` option within `tfma.AggregationOptions`.
 For example:

 ```python